norm4nn/the-Ball-game/README.md

 Color of the brick is NOT a random thing.
 Every color is assigned to a number of hit points which are required to finally break the brick:

-GREEN -- 1 hit point
+GREEN -- 1 hit point\n
 BLUE -- 2 hit points
 ORANGE -- 3 hit points
 PURPLE -- +4 hit points